detailswes/testedmdfile/PROJECTSETUP.md

 ## Steps to deploy changes to production.:

 Let suppose you have made change in the file and you have checked all is fine and you are working in the deveop branch directly.
-Then you need follow the steps to deploy you changes :
+Then you need follow the steps to deploy your changes :

 1.  `git add 'you need put file name'`
 2.  `git commit -m 'Enter commit message'`